Health Care Flexible Spending Account & Dependent Care Assistance Program

 - Dependent Care Assistance Program (DCAP):

-- Your child or dependent care expenses, including daycare, babysitting, in-home care for older dependents and before & after school care expenses
+- Your child or dependent care expenses, including daycare, babysitting, in-home care for older dependents, and before and after school care expenses

 - Participation begins the first day of employment, provided you enroll by your assigned deadline.